-Lots to consider before deciding on the best vehicle for Belize… Should you bring a car by having it shipped?
+Should you bring a car by having it shipped?
 Perhaps drive it or have someone else bring it down for you?
-Can you even get your current make and model fixed here?
-Or should you just buy a car here?
+Can you get your current make and model fixed here?
+Or should you just buy a car locally?

-They do drive on the same side of the street as in the States, but so much is different otherwise…
+In Belize, they drive on the same side of the street as we do in the States… but that’s about where the similarities end.

 Shipping A Car To Belize

-Either way, shipping a car here is not cheap.
-I was quoted US$3,500 to ship a full-size truck, while a friend only paid US$600—check prices beforehand if you choose to have your car shipped.
+Shipping a car is not cheap.
+I was quoted US$3,500 to ship a full-size truck, while a friend only paid US$600.
+Check prices beforehand if you choose to have your car shipped.

 Driving on the toll road and staying at name-brand hotels has its benefits, like secure parking.
-Make sure you have plenty of pesos for the tolls (the best way to do this is to pull pesos from a local ATM instead of trying to exchange dollars).
+Make sure you have plenty of Mexican pesos for the tolls.
+(The best way to do this is to pull pesos from a local ATM instead of trying to exchange dollars.)

-While living by the sea is beautiful and you always get to enjoy an onshore breeze, the salt air plays havoc with steel car parts.
+While living by the sea is beautiful, the salt air plays havoc with steel car parts.
 On the other hand, living inland away from the salt breeze will take years off the life of your car.

 If your driving habits include going slow and trying to avoid potholes, the car lasts longer.
-But if you plow ahead road conditions be damned, you’re sure to keep the mechanics busy.
-Maintenance costs will add up quickly.
+But if you plow ahead, road conditions be damned, you’re sure to keep the mechanics busy.
+Maintenance costs add up quickly.

-There is money to be saved by buying tires in Mexico… and stiff fines if caught not declaring them when crossing the border.
+You can save money by buying tires in Mexico… but you’ll face stiff fines if caught not declaring them when crossing the border.
 If you should be in Mexico and run low on fuel, gas and diesel are about US$2 per gallon cheaper there.

-It’s also important to check the VIN number to make sure the vehicle was not stolen or if there has been any damage sustained.
-In Mexico, stolen vehicles are impounded.
+It’s also important to check the VIN number to make sure the car was not stolen or damaged.
+In Mexico, stolen cars are impounded.

 Plates And Insurance

 Plates can be bought for six months or a year.
-I keep buying mine for six months because I plan to get a newer car and there’s no refund on unused time.
-Before plates are issued, all vehicles must pass a basic inspection.
+I keep buying mine for six months because I plan to get a newer car, and there’s no refund on unused time.
+Before plates are issued, all cars must pass a basic inspection.

 The law on car insurance recently changed in Belize.
-You can purchase insurance for three or four months, or a year.
-Full coverage is only available for non-salvage vehicles for up to 10 years of age.
-For salvage vehicles it’s seven years.
+You can purchase insurance for three or four months or a year.
+Full coverage is only available for non-salvage cars up to 10 years old.
+For salvage cars, it’s seven years.

-When selling your car, remove and take the insurance sticker for credit toward the next package you buy.
+When selling your car, remove and take the insurance sticker for credit towards the next package you buy.